computational-imaging/opticalCNN/README.md

 # opticalCNN

-NOTE: If you have a more up-to-date version of scipy, you may need to change the scipy.misc.imsave function to imageio.imwrite.
-Also, it appears there is an unresolved bug that is producing different results when running the onn_maskopt.py function.
-I apologize I have not maintained the code as I have finished my PhD since working on this project. - Julie Chang
+Note 1: If you have a more up-to-date version of scipy, you may need to change the scipy.misc.imsave function to imageio.imwrite.
+Note 2: The Tensorflow fft2 function may also have changed in more recent updates, which has caused some differences in optimization results.

-Our code was run with Python 3.5.5 and Tensorflow 1.9.0
+Our code was run with Python 3.5.5 and Tensorflow 1.4.0.

 Example to optimize a single-layer optical correlator for QuickDraw-16: